Classification of irreducible unitary modules over $\mathfrak{u}(p,q|n)$: Star-operations and unitarity

 Moreover, the dual $\mathfrak g$-module structure on $V^*$ is given by

 Since every $f\in V^*$ can be written as $f=\sum_{i\in I} f(v_i)\,v_i^*$, it follows that

 Using this together with the unitarity of $V$ and the conjugation symmetry of the Hermitian form, we obtain

 Note that this is independent of the choice of homogeneous orthonormal basis of $V$.
-It follows that the unitary modules with respect to a star-operation are related to those with respect to the dual star-operation via duality. \end{proof}
+In conclusion, we have the following result. \begin{proposition} If $V$ is a unitary $\mathfrak{g}$-module with respect to a star-operation, then the dual module $V^{\ast}$ is unitary with respect to the dual star-operation. \end{proposition}